perriera/cpp_starter/README.md

 	git commit -m "Initial content"
 	git push

+## CPM Optimization
+> Note: Be sure to have the desired **VERSION** of perrier/extras specified in the **VERSION** keyword of the CPMAddPackage specification, (in your CMakeLists.txt).
+Also, to optimize CPM support on your projects be sure to set the CPM_SOURCE_CACHE environment variable for shared CPM libraries.
+Typically you would add this to your `.bashrc` script.
+With this environment variable set, the CPM package manager will not need to reload after successive build/ directory resets, (aka. `rm -rf build`).

+	export CPM_SOURCE_CACHE=$HOME/.cache/CPM

+## Visual Studio Code (build/ directory) Compilation Fail Safe
+The industry practice of compiling to a build/ directory is supported here.
+When you detect some funny business going on with your development environment, (for example if the cmake utility keeps rebuilding everything), merely delete the build/ directory, (aka. `rm -rf build`) and recreate it.
+If you are using the Visual Studio Code environment you can press **SHIFT-CTRL-B**, (see `.vscode/tasks.conf`) which will force a rebuild of the directory, (including re-creating `build/` for you).

+> Please note: At present whenever you re-open your project with Visual Studio Code the cmake utility may or may not be in sync with the projects, (you'll notice this when all the source files keep getting rebuilt).
+To correct this open a Terminal window **inside** the Visual Studio Code environment and delete the build/ directory, (aka. `rm -rf build`)then rebuild the project with **SHIFT-CTRL-B**.

 ## Conclusion
 Your brand new C++ project is now setup and ready for use with **[perriera/extras](https://github.com/perriera/extras)**, (which  comes bundled with [spdlog](https://github.com/gabime/spdlog), [cpr](https://github.com/libcpr/cpr), and [nlohmann json](https://github.com/nlohmann/json) support, plus others).